spirali/haydi/docs/source/cnfs.rst

-Since we are interested only in finite (basic) objects, they contain only finitely many atoms, so there are only finitely many bijections (recall that ASets are finite).
+Since we are interested only in finite (basic) objects, they contain only finitely many atoms, so there are only finitely many bijections (recall that USets are finite).
 Therefore, each class of equivalence induced by isomorphism is also finite.

 In Haydi, there there is a fixed linear ordering of all basic objects defined by